wnameless/rubycollect4j/README.md

 Ruby Collections for Java.

 The rubycollect4j implements all methods refer to Ruby Array, Hash, Enumerable and Range.
-It also implements parts of Ruby Dir & File methods.
+It also implements parts of Ruby Dir, File and Date methods.

 For further information, please visit http://ruby-doc.org website.